UT WIC Eng

 • Organic

-✘ Not Allowed: Canned, decorative, dressings, dried, packages/party trays with additions (dips, meat, noodles, nuts), roasted, salad bars, salsa with sugar or oil, shelf stable salsa, or spices (vanilla bean)
+✘ Not Allowed: Artificial sweeteners, decorative, dressings, dried, packages/party trays with additions (dips, meat, noodles, nuts), pouches, pickled, relishes, creamed, roasted, soups, olives, salad bars, spices, or salsa with sugar or oil

 Utah WIC

-Fruits and vegetables are issued with Cash Value Benefit (CVB).
+Fruits and vegetables are issued as a Cash Value Benefit (CVB).
 This means you have a specific dollar amount in your WIC account that can only be used for fruits and vegetables.

-• Loose produce will not scan as “WIC Allowed” in the WICShopper app.
-Some produce items that are packaged may scan as “WIC Allowed”.
+• Some produce will not scan as “WIC Allowed” in the WICShopper app.
 However, all fresh produce is authorized and should be allowed for purchase at the cash register.

 TOP